 How can we eliminate a large-scale infestation of invasive ants – and how would we know when we have?

-Argentine ants are considered to be one the 100 worst alien invasive species on Earth.
+Argentine ants are considered to be one of the 100 worst alien invasive species on Earth.
 Over the past century, they have spread from their native range in South America to six continents and many islands around the world.
 In California, these ants have established super-colonies hundreds of miles long, stretching from San Diego to the Oregon border and beyond.

 The ants are considered a major agricultural pest, and a nuisance when they invade homes.
 Where Argentine ants occur in conservation areas, most native ant species simply disappear, and that can have significant, cascading adverse ecological effects.

 In the 1990s, researchers discovered that Argentine ants had established on Santa Cruz Island, the largest of the Channel Islands off the southern California coast.
 The island also harbors 33 species of native ants, the majority of which could be eliminated if the Argentine colonies were left unchecked.
-By 2010, the island had multiple documented infestations, totaling roughly 1000 acres, much of which in dense vegetation and difficult to access terrain.
+By 2010, the island had multiple documented infestations, totaling roughly 1000 acres, many of which were in dense vegetation and difficult to access terrain.

 One aspect of Argentine ant biology that makes them so hard to control is that infestations comprise an extensive network of colonies.
 The ants we see are the foraging workers, and most pesticides on the market target and quickly kill them.
 But unless and until the queens of the colony are killed (and each nest has a succession of queens in waiting), the infestation would be able to rebound with ever more workers.